bhoyee/real-time-road-sign-detection-for-Cyclist/README.md

 # This is Real-Time Object Detection with YOLOv4 and Text-to-Speech Notifications

-This code demonstrates real-time object detection using YOLOv4 and provides text-to-speech notifications when road signs are detected.
-It captures video frames from the PC camera, performs object detection on each frame, and displays the processed frames with bounding boxes and labels.
+This project demonstrates real-time object detection using YOLOv4 and provides text-to-speech notifications when road signs are detected.
+The code includes steps for gathering a custom dataset, labeling the dataset, training the YOLOv4 model using Darknet, and running real-time object detection.

-## Prerequisites
+Prerequisites

-- Python 3.x
+Python 3.x
-- OpenCV (`pip install opencv-python`)
+OpenCV (pip install opencv-python)
-- NumPy (`pip install numpy`)
+NumPy (pip install numpy)
-- pyttsx3 (`pip install pyttsx3`)
+pyttsx3 (pip install pyttsx3)
+Darknet (Follow the instructions in the Darknet repository: https://github.com/AlexeyAB/darknet)

 ## Setup